hans-lammda/hans-lammda-github.io/content/pages/about.md

 # Qoute

-> "What you do not understand you can not make secure"
+> "What you do not understand,  you can not make secure"